rockstor/rockstor-doc/rufus-howto/rufus_howto.rst

 `GNU GPLv3 or later <https://www.gnu.org/licenses/gpl.html>`_.
 Using it's default settings it will NOT create a working Rockstor USB install disk but using the following configuration options it can successfully prepare a working USB flash drive to be used for Rockstor install.
+Please see the :ref:`makeusbinstalldisk` in our :ref:`quickstartguide` guide for other tested methods.

 N.B.
 The following method and screen captures were graciously proved and provided respectively by @Dragon2611 a